lttr/learning-progress/README.md

 Closing an issue means I've completed the book or course.
 I could eventually delete an issue if I found it is a very bad resource.

+Closing an issue as not completed means I've skipped the topic or course but may revisit it in the future.

 Commits are the actual progress.
 Git log in this repo will give me an instant overview of my recent learning progress.